 Parkinson’s Disease—Coming to Terms with the “New Me”

-One third of people with Parkinson’s experience cognitive changes over time (32%).
-Of this group, one in every five reported that these cognitive changes had a significant impact on everyday life (21%), which is understandable!
+One third of people with Parkinson’s experience cognitive changes over time (32 percent).
+Of this group, 1 in every 5 reported that these cognitive changes had a significant impact on everyday life (21 percent), which is understandable!
 It can be disconcerting to feel like your brain isn’t working the way it once did.

 With such a wide array of symptoms experienced, many people with PD feel frustrated and overwhelmed.
 Their general health and well-being is not as good as it once was, and it’s easy to feel defeated.

 One way to help come to terms with the new you to is accept support from your loved ones.
 Asking for help can sometimes be challenging, but it can be incredibly helpful for your mental and physical well-being.
 In fact, 8 in 10 respondents had someone who helped manage their Parkinson’s disease.

 There are also ways to receive support beyond turning to family or friends.
 In-person or online support groups are a wonderful way to find others who can relate to what you’re going through, and many respondents found that support groups were beneficial for their well-being.

 Many people with Parkinson’s also find answers to their questions through other resources, like their healthcare providers or even online.